 Swimming Pool / Spa / Water Feature / Fire Feature / Outdoor Living Space / Porch / Addition / Remodel

-The clients requested a complete renovation of their backyard.
+Our clients requested a complete renovation of their Duluth backyard.
 The existing space was an overgrown mess with poor circulation, awkward transitions, and various components in disrepair.
 The goal was a naturalistic, flowing design that would create pockets for various uses, both for small family gatherings and entertaining large parties.
 The clients also asked us to preserve as much of the existing vegetation as possible and to embrace the sloped, rolling nature of the lot.

 Our design solution was based around building the swimming pool into the slope and wrapping a landscaped terrace around it.
 A large boulder waterfall is centered on the slope, providing a stunning focal point for the entire backyard.
 The swimming pool stems out from the waterfall in an organic, flowing shape.
 A raised spa is also built into the slope, providing a secondary focal point to the waterfall and marking the transition from the natural aesthetic of the landscape to the more regimented nature of the patio, deck, and porch areas.